“If only…” These two words paired together create one of the saddest phrases in the English language.

 Motivate yourself to START NOW by answering a simple question:

-What’s one thing you CAN do today that you know you will NOT regret?
+What’s one thing YOU CAN choose to do today that you will NOT regret?

 Also, if you haven’t done so already, be sure to sign-up for our free newsletter to receive two new articles like this in your inbox each week.